Deliberations resume in foster dad abuse trial

-Jurors in the trial of Cesar Gonzales-Mugaburu for allegedly sexually abusing his foster sons resumed their deliberations Tuesday.
+The jury in the trial of Cesar Gonzales-Mugaburu for allegedly sexually abusing his foster sons resumed deliberations Thursday for the fourth day.

-The panel in Suffolk County Court in Riverhead — which got the case Monday — deliberated for about five hours before retiring for the day.
+The panel of six women and six men in Suffolk County Court in Riverhead had deliberated for a full day Wednesday — working until 5:30 p.m., later than usual.

+About an hour into their deliberations Wednesday, members had sent a note asking for a readback of a portion of the testimony by one of the alleged victims.

+The jurors wanted to hear the part about the time the alleged victim met two boys who were living in Gonzales-Mugaburu’s Ridge house in January 2016 as his foster children.

+The two boys complained to their social worker that Gonzales-Mugaburu made inappropriate sexual comments to them.
+The boys’ complaints led to his arrest on Jan.
+20, 2016.

-Gonzales-Mugaburu, 60, of Ridge, is accused of sexually abusing six boys between 1996 and 2016 when the children came to Ridge to live with him as his foster sons.
-He later adopted the boys.
+Gonzales-Mugaburu, 60, is accused of sexually abusing six boys between 1996 and 2016 when the children came to live with him as his foster sons.

+He also was charged with endangering the welfare of these two boys, and sexual misconduct involving a dog.
+He has pleaded not guilty to the charges.

 Comments